Skip to main content

 Make sure Node.js is installed before starting a new project.

-To spin up a Vue project, use this command:
+To spin up a Vue project, just use:

 npm create vue@latest